e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Market District.md

 ---

 # Article
 The Market district, where all the goods of any quality are sold.
-A very popular location to visit, particularly for those from outside of [[Updated Journals/[WA] Countries/Barban|Barban]] as consumable magic items of all sorts are sold here in abundance.
+A very popular location to visit, particularly for those from outside of [[Barban|Barban]] as consumable magic items of all sorts are sold here in abundance.